Black Swans: Frequent Once-in-a-Lifetime Crises

 interested in the cause of the collapse, per se, we are interested in one of the many lessons

 learned, i.e. observance of the fat tail distribution as a more accurate representation of the

 collapse, and thereby categorize it as a black swan event.
 While implementing a normal distribution

-in a Monte Carlo simulation is far superior to simply using average values of risk and return
+in a Monte Carlo simulation is far superior to simply use average values of risk and return

-(Savage 2009), the “thin tail” of the normal distribution assigns negligible probability to data
+(Savage 2009), the “thin tail” of the normal distribution assigns a negligible probability to data

 far from the mean.
 Harry Markowitz (Markowitz 1952; Markowitz 1979; Markowitz 1999) consistently